tableau/tableau-postman/README.md

 1. Go to the **Environment Variable** section of Postman and open the **Tableau REST API Environment** file.

-    > ***NOTE:*** you can duplicate your fork to declare environment variables for different Tableau sites and servers.
+    > ***NOTE:*** You can duplicate your fork to declare environment variables for different Tableau sites and servers.
 That way each set of environment variables can be saved for later use.

 ![environment variables](assets/images/environment_variables.png)